Creator Questions: Getting started

 Your tracking ID should be in this format: UA-000000-01.
 If you need more help finding this information, check out these pointers from Google.

-(1) Head to your Google Analytics account and navigate to your desired account, property, and view.
+(1) Head to your Google Analytics account and navigate to your admin settings.

 Creator Questions: After your project ends